ibm-ecosystem-engineering/Watson-Speech/stt-runtime-openshift/readme.md

-# Deploy STT Runtime on OpenShift
+# Deploy STT Runtime on OpenShift/Kubernetes

 IBM Watson Speech to Text (STT) Library for Embed transcribes written text from spoken audio in a number of languages.
 The service leverages machine learning to combine knowledge of grammar, language structure, and the composition of audio and voice signals to accurately transcribe the human voice.

-This tutorial walks you through the steps install a **STT runtime** in OpenShift.
+This tutorial walks you through the steps install a **STT runtime** in OpenShift/Kubernetes.
 We will use [this](https://github.com/IBM/ibm-watson-embed-charts/tree/main/charts/ibm-watson-stt-embed-runtime) helm chart to deploy the runtime service.

 ## Reference Architecture